docs4class/2022-bookdown/_book/13-arithmetic.md

 ```

-Note the use of the function c to concatenate or âglue togetherâ individual elements.
+Note the use of the function c to concatenate or glue together individual elements.
 This function
 can be used much more widely, for example